 - Heat a small saucepan.
 Add ½ cup of oil.
 Once hot, take individual tablespoons of the batter and place inside the pan.
 Make sure you don't overcrowd the pan - fry in batches if needed.
 The pakoras should float up.
 If they do not, let the oil heat for a few seconds more.
 Move the pakoras occasionally to make sure they are not sticking.
 Flip when the side becomes golden brown.
 Drain on paper towel.

 - For the kadhi batter, add the yogurt, ½ cup besan (gram flour), red chili powder, turmeric powder and 6 cups of water to a blender.
-Blend till smooth.
+Blend until smooth.

 - Heat ¼ cup oil in a large pot.
 Add the fenugreek seeds.